2021 BCLA Virtual Clinical Conference and Exhibition

 The call for submissions is now open for the BCLA Diane Gould Photographic Competition for 2021.

 All entries received will be entered into the competition and the winner plus runners up announced at the BCLA Virtual Clinical Conference.

-For 2019, BCLA would like to start making the images available to members, via an image library, with all due accreditation.
+For 2021, BCLA would like to start making the images available to members, via an image library, with all due accreditation.
 During the submission process, entrants will be able to indicate if they wish to participate in the image library.
-Entries to the competition are accepted from delegates who are attending the conference.
+Entries to the competition are accepted from delegates who are attending the virtual conference.

 More about Diane Gould